CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/quote-item.md

 # QuoteItem object

-QuoteItem object describes a product assigned to a quote.
-It defines how many of given products should be inside given quote.
-It also defines final price of a a product.
-It can differ from product price, since additional pricing rules can be applied on quote item (like discount caused by higher quantity of products, or specific customer's group).
+The object `quoteItem` describes a product that is assigned to a [quote](copernica-docs:MarketingSuite/magento-integration/object/quote).
+It defines how many of given items are inside the quote and the total cummulative price of given items inside the quote.

+The item price inside a quote can differ from the regular item price, since additional pricing rules can be applied on quote items (like a discount given by a higher quantity of products).

 ## Personalization properties

+The following properties are available for personalization in the `QuoteItem` object

 | Property name   | Property type                                                                 | Description                         |
 |-----------------|-------------------------------------------------------------------------------|-------------------------------------|